60fps on Real Devices with Real Data

 The Business Link

 Performance is not a technical nicety.
 It is the difference between a tool people use and a tool people abandon.
 Configurators that lag have lower completion rates.
-Dashboards that stutter discourage exploration.
+Data visualisations that stutter discourage exploration.
 Applications that crash on mobile generate support tickets.
 The effort spent on instancing, disposal, and adaptive quality pays back for the entire lifetime of the application, and it is cheaper to build correctly than to fix later.

 Build 3D That Performs